Educational Leadership Degree, M.Ed.

 Length: 37 credit hours.
 May be completed in 12 months, not including required internship.
 While the internship should normally begin after coursework is complete, for existing administrators, it may be completed during coursework with special approval.

-Format: Offered entirely online or in a hybrid format combining online and on-campus coursework.
-Students may begin the program in the fall, spring, or summer semester.
+Format: Eight-week courses offered entirely online or in a hybrid format combining online and on-campus coursework.
+Students may begin the program in August, October, January, March, May, or July.

 Results: Master of Education degree with optional add-on Administration and Supervision Endorsement.